mazharulsabbir/odoo_project_team/README.md

 ## Overview

-The Project Team Rules module enhances Odoo's project management capabilities by introducing team-based project visibility and a powerful task analytics dashboard.
-Projects are restricted to team members only, ensuring data security and proper access control.
+The Project Team Rules module enhances Odoo's project management capabilities by introducing a new privacy visibility option "Assigned Team Only" and a powerful task analytics dashboard.
+This module seamlessly integrates with Odoo's existing privacy model, adding team-based access control alongside the standard privacy options.

 ## Features

+### 1. Enhanced Privacy Visibility
+- Adds "Assigned Team Only" option to project privacy settings
+- Integrates with existing privacy options (Followers, All Internal Users, etc.)
+- Team-based access only applies when privacy is set to "Assigned Team Only"
+- Automatic fallback to default privacy if team mode is removed

-### 1. Team Management
+### 2. Team Management
 - Create and manage project teams with multiple members
 - Assign teams to projects for access control
-- Only team members can view and access their assigned projects
+- Teams are required only when privacy is set to "Assigned Team Only"
+- Filter teams to show only internal users (non-portal users)

-### 2. Team-Based Security
+### 3. Flexible Security Model
-- Projects are visible only to assigned team members
+- Projects with "Assigned Team Only" privacy are visible only to team members
+- Other privacy modes work as standard Odoo behavior
-- Tasks are visible to team members, assignees, and project managers
+- Tasks inherit project visibility rules
-- Automatic access control based on team membership
+- Project managers retain full access regardless of privacy settings

-### 3. Task Dashboard
+### 4. Advanced Task Dashboard (Project Managers Only)
 - Real-time task statistics with visual cards
+- Dual filtering system:
-- Time-based filtering (All Time, This Week, Previous Week, This Month, Previous Month)
+  - Time-based: All Time, This Week, Previous Week, This Month, Previous Month
-- User-based filtering to view specific assignee's tasks
+  - User-based: Filter by specific team members or view all
+- Interactive statistics showing Total, Done, In Progress, and To Do tasks
-- Interactive assignee table with quick task viewing
+- Assignee table with "View Tasks" action for detailed task lists
+- Centered filter controls for better UI

-### 4. Task Assignment Restrictions
+### 5. Smart Task Assignment
-- Task assignees can only be selected from project team members
+- When privacy is "Assigned Team Only", assignees are restricted to team members
 - Automatic validation when changing projects
+- Invalid assignees are removed when project team changes
-- Domain restrictions on user selection fields
+- Domain restrictions ensure data integrity

 ## Installation